-Looking at 10 firms and 1000 consumers (Scale0), we find indeed that firms "flock" into 6 to 8 clusters, with the clear mode being 7, Figure 1, and 8 being a not to distant second, Figure 2.
-Switching to Scale1 (12 firms/1200 consumers) and Scale2 (24 firms/2400 consumers) we observe 6 clusters of 2 and 4, as theoretically predicted, Figures 3, 4.
-The number of firms in each cluster is rather constant, with occasional eruptions and displacements reflecting the probabilistic nature of our modeling technique, Figure 5.
-Interestingly, but in light of our calculations in appendix A not surprisingly, such displacements regularly result in an exchange of members of adjacent clusters.
+consumers) and Scale2 (24 firms/2400 consumers) we observe 6 clusters of 2 and 4, as theoretically predicted, see Figures 3, 4.
+The number of firms in each cluster is essentially constant, with occasional eruptions and displacements reflecting the probabilistic nature of our modeling technique, Figure 5.
+Interestingly, but in light of our calculations in Appendix A not surprisingly, such displacements regularly result in an exchange of members of adjacent clusters.
 We note that similar results pertain for exploratory runs with scales of 20/2000 firms/consumers, as well as 40/4000, 48/4800, and 120/12000.
 This suggests that the design laid out in Table 4 is sensible.
-We note, finally, that clusters are distributed equi-distantly.
-This result is also independent of scale.
+We note, finally, that clusters are distributed approximately equidistantly, again as predicted by the calculations in Appendix A. This result is also independent of scale.